sleaux-meaux/get-iplayer-automator/README.md

 ### Version history

+#### 1.9b6:
+- Turned on update checking.
+This is almost ready to go.
+- Fixed a few more places where it didn't detect the end of the download.

 #### 1.9b5:
 - Fixed lowest quality recording names.
 - Added option to retrieve 50 FPS shows, if available.